Figure of the Earth: Geoid

 It was stated earlier that measurements are made on the apparent or topographic surface of the Earth and it has just been explained that computations are performed on an ellipsoid.
 One other surface is involved in geodetic measurement: the geoid.
 In geodetic surveying, the computation of the geodetic coordinates of points is commonly performed on a reference ellipsoid closely approximating the size and shape of the Earth in the area of the survey.
 The actual measurements made on the surface of the Earth with certain instruments are however referred to the geoid.
 The ellipsoid is a mathematically defined regular surface with specific dimensions.
 The geoid, on the other hand, coincides with that surface to which the oceans would conform over the entire Earth if free to adjust to the combined effect of the Earth's mass attraction (gravitation) and the centrifugal force of the Earth's rotation.
 As a result of the uneven distribution of the Earth's mass, the geoidal surface is irregular and, since the ellipsoid is a regular surface, the separations between the two, referred to as geoid undulations, geoid heights, or geoid separations, will be irregular as well.

-The geoid is a surface along which the gravity potential is everywhere equal and to which the direction of gravity is always perpendicular (see equipotential surface).
+The geoid is a surface along which the gravity potential is equal everywhere and to which the direction of gravity is always perpendicular.
 The latter is particularly important because optical instruments containing gravity-reference leveling devices are commonly used to make geodetic measurements.
 When properly adjusted, the vertical axis of the instrument coincides with the direction of gravity and is, therefore, perpendicular to the geoid.
 The angle between the plumb line which is perpendicular to the geoid (sometimes called "the vertical") and the perpendicular to the ellipsoid (sometimes called "the ellipsoidal normal") is defined as the deflection of the vertical.
 It has two components: an east–west and a north–south component.